ArtNooijen/DnDForMe/Portfolio Walkthrough.md

 8. Professional
 Learning outcome: You act in a professional manner during software development and learning.

+One way I have shown my professionalism is by making and presenting a workshop together with my fellow student.
+I have explained the Agile manifesto.
+I have done this in the way of giving examples and the history of the Agile Manifesto.
+[An Internal Link](/Documentation/Agile-Scrum workshop- Art Nooijen)

 This Project was made for Fontys hogeschool

 ![image](https://user-images.githubusercontent.com/67277022/196338324-e5145648-1fe8-4483-9232-d8130fa7f092.png)